The lines of what dictates home have become a little blurred over the last three weeks.

 My baby belly grew over the three weeks we were there.
 Probably too much.
 Babycakes didn’t help.

 On Monday we started the day in Chinatown at the Phoenix Bakery.
-They had some strange breakfast options.
+They had some new to us breakfast options.

 We chose a coconut butterfly, a cheese croissant, and a regular croissant.
 My favorite was the coconut butterfly.